stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 #### Rules
 1. Request an Engineer/s to review to your PR (to check if your code makes sense to merge to `dev` branch).
 2. Assign yourself (for anyone to quickly identify you as the owner of the PR).
-3. Don't Merge without approval from your Code reviewer/s.
+3. Don't Merge without approval from your Code reviewer/s!!!
+(This could deal some potential damage)
-4. Merge after approval.
+4. Merge after approval. 🚢

 #### Format
 - The **PR** title. eg. `[#675] Add prettier configuration`.